The SINARC summer program offers four levels of intensive courses in Arabic language and culture:

 Students at this level study units 15 through 20 of Al-Kitab, Part One and the first two chapters of Al-Kitab, Part Two.

 Students placed in the advanced level should have completed the equivalent of two or more years of Arabic in college.
 They have acquired a broad vocabulary and have mastered basic Arabic syntax and morphology.
 Class sessions aim to help students attain proficiency in expository and argumentative discourse and to handle a variety of communicative tasks.
-Reading, writing and listening activities combine lessons from the textbook Al-Kitab, Part Two, with reading of various styles dealing with language, literature, culture, history, and the social sciences.
+Reading, writing and listening activities address various styles of language texts covering areas in literature, culture, history, and the social sciences.